cython/cython/src/tutorial/clibraries.rst

 Apart from writing fast code, one of the main use cases of Cython is to call external C libraries from Python code.
 As Cython code compiles down to C code itself, it is actually trivial to call C functions directly in the code.
-The following describes what needs to be done to use an external C library in Cython code.
+You may have already seen this in the simple tutorial on calling C functions.
+The following gives a complete example for using (and wrapping) an external C library in Cython code, including appropriate error handling and considerations about designing a suitable API for Python and Cython code.

 Imagine you need an efficient way to store integer values in a FIFO queue.
 Since memory really matters, and the values are actually